 Michelangelo, the renowned painter and sculptor, suffered from arthritis in his hands, but it's likely that his intense work helped him keep using his hands until he died, a team of doctors says.

 No signs of inflammation

-Chiselling and hammering probably accelerated the arthritis, the experts said.
+Chiselling and hammering probably accelerated the joint pain, experts said.
 But, that activity also prolonged his ability to use his hands.

 Read: How to cope with arthritis

 The doctors examined three portraits of Michelangelo when he was between the ages of 60 and 65.
 All three paintings show that the small joints of his left hand have arthritis-related deformity.
 Earlier paintings show no such signs, the doctors said.

 Their conclusions were reported in the Journal of the Royal Society of Medicine.

 "It is clear from literature that Michelangelo was afflicted by an illness involving his joints.
 In the past, this has been attributed to gout, but our analysis shows this can be dismissed," lead author Dr Davide Lazzeri, a specialist in plastic reconstructive and aesthetic surgery at the Villa Salaria Clinic in Rome, said in a journal news release.